-Heidi Gollub is the founder and editor of the award-winning website Free Fun in Austin.com.
-When not running around on adventures with her five children–ages three to 16–she volunteers for the Austin Convention and Visitors Bureau and creates content for the local news.
+Heidi Gollub is the founder of the award-winning website Free Fun in Austin.com.
+When not running around on adventures with her five children–ages four to 16–she volunteers for the Austin Convention and Visitors Bureau and creates content for the local news.
 She frequently appears on television and was recently a speaker at Mom 2.0 and the Texas Conference for Women.

 Jacquie Fisher is a writer, nature lover, educator and mom to two adventurous kids.
 She loves to encourage families to get outside and believes that travel is one of the best learning experiences in childhood!
 One of her lifelong goals is to visit all 50 states (she’s currently up to 29).
 When she’s not planning their next adventure, Jacquie blogs at Edventures with Kids where she shares ideas for kids activities, family travel and fun ways to learn.
 She’s also the founder of KCEdventures, a travel resource for families visiting or living in Kansas City.